 We are looking for undergraduates who are interested in how students learn and interact with one another in college classrooms.
-Our work has two main focuses: (1) creating software tools to support teamwork and project-based learning, and (2) creating curricular materials for physics courses and analyzing their effectiveness.
-Potential projects include:
+We work in a number of areas:

-- analysis of student responses on physics assignments to identify areas of confusion
+- qualitative analysis* of student responses on physics assignments to identify areas of confusion

 Previous research experience is not required.
 We encourage you to apply if you are enthusiastic about studying the learning process in physics!